Pedro Opeka: Awards

 In 2007, Opeka was named a knight of the Legion of Honor.
 The award, decreed on 12 October by the President of France, recognizes his 20 years of public service to the poor in Antananarivo.
 This award recognizes the ongoing fight led here against poverty by this man of faith and his 412 co-workers: physicians, midwives, teachers, engineers, technicians, and social workers, all of them from Madagascar.

 In 2009 Opeka received the Golden Order for Services, which is the highest national decoration of Slovenia.

 In 2012 Opeka was nominated for Nobel Peace Prize by united Slovenian European Parliament representatives regardless of political party affiliation.
 In 2013, MEP Lojze Peterle once again started with the nomination process for Opeka; the nomination was supported by Roman Jakič, then Slovenian MP (PS), and also by Janez Janša, then Slovenian PM, and the Slovenian Bishop's Conference.
 He was nominated for the Nobel Prize again in 2021.

+Controversy

+In April 2026, as Madagascar is still in the midst of a major political crisis, rumors alleged that Pedro Opeka and the Akamasoa community were sheltering Colonel Patrick Rakotomamonjy, a Malagasy military officer who was being sought by the authorities.
+Akamasoa publicly denied the allegations, describing them as false and defamatory and stating that Opeka had no involvement in political or security matters.
+The organisation said it had referred the matter to the authorities responsible for combating cybercrime and called for action against those responsible for disseminating the claims.